 When you are sure that the engine is warm, release the rear brake.

+Throttle

+Release front parking brake

+pin and front brake lever, open

-Release the rear brake lever and open the throttle gradually to move forward.
+throttle gradually to move

+forward.

 Opening the throttle suddenly could be hazardous.

 The front wheels could leave the ground and cause loss of control of the ATV.